 Sample flow checks, using an external flow meter, are useful for monitoring the actual flow of the instrument to detect drift of the internal flow measurement.
-A decreasing, actual sample flow may point to slowly clogging sample filter, sample/cal valve, or to pneumatic paths, most likely critical flow orifices or sintered filters (Section 5.6.5).
+A decreasing, actual sample flow may point to slowly clogging pneumatic paths, most likely critical flow orifices or sintered filters (Section 5.6.5).